peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/7-inject-configs.md

 Once it is done.
 Click `Save`.

+### 4. Verify the enviornment variable injetion

 Click `Topology` on the left.
 You shall notice that the application is restarting to make the change effective.

 Once it is done (e.g. the circle shows a deep blue color), open the OSToy front-end application again and refresh, click `ENV Variables`.

 Try to find it out: can you see `TESTING_VARIABLE_1` and `TESTING_VARIABLE_2` are on the list?
 If yes, then that means your container has collected the setting that you set in OpenShift!

+> Challenge yourself again: try to remote access into the container, and try to print out the environment variables using shell commands.
+See what you will find!

 Congrats!
 You have now injected OpenShift secrets into your container, and dynamically set the container's environment variable on OpenShift without application rebuild!